DUNE-DAQ/docs/docs/packages/dfmodules/integtest/README.md

 Here is a command for fetching a file that has WIB data in it (to be used in generating emulated data):

-* `curl -o frames.bin -O https://cernbox.cern.ch/index.php/s/0XzhExSIMQJUsp0/download`
+* `curl -o frames.bin https://cernbox.cern.ch/index.php/s/0XzhExSIMQJUsp0/download`

 Here is a sample command for invoking a test: